juan131/sealed-secrets-updater/README.md

 You can find some basic examples in the [examples](./examples) directory.

 > Note: Refer to the [JSON Schema](./api/secrets.schema.json) for the full list of available options.

+## Tutorials

+Please refer to the [tutorials](./docs/tutorials) directory for some tutorials on how to use Sealed Secrets Updater with other tools such as ArgoCD, GitHub Actions, etc.